The Hound of the Baskervilles: Origins and background

-Sir Arthur Conan Doyle wrote this story shortly after returning to his home, Undershaw in Surrey, from South Africa, where he had worked as a volunteer physician at the Langman Field Hospital in Bloemfontein during the Second Boer War.
+Sir Arthur Conan Doyle wrote this story shortly after returning to his home, Undershaw, in Surrey, from South Africa, where he had worked as a volunteer physician at the Langman Field Hospital in Bloemfontein during the Second Boer War.
 He had not written about Sherlock Holmes in eight years, having killed off the character in the 1893 story "The Final Problem".
-Although The Hound of the Baskervilles is set before the latter events, two years later Doyle brought Holmes back for good, explaining in "The Adventure of the Empty House" that Holmes had faked his own death.
-As a result, the character of Holmes occupies a liminal space between being alive and dead, which further adds to the gothic elements of the novel.
+Although The Hound of the Baskervilles is set before the latter events, two years later Doyle brought Holmes back for good, explaining in The Adventure of the Empty House that Holmes had faked his own death.
+As a result the character of Holmes occupies a liminal space between being alive and dead, which further adds to the gothic elements of the novel.

 Doyle was assisted with the legend of the hound and local colour by a Daily Express journalist named Bertram Fletcher Robinson (1870–1907), with whom he explored Dartmoor in June 1901; Robinson received a 1/3 royalty payment that amounted to over 500 pounds by the end of 1901.

-Doyle may also have been inspired by his own earlier story (written and published in 1898) of a terrifying giant wolf, "The King of the Foxes".
+Doyle may also have been inspired by his own earlier story (written and published in 1898) of a terrifying giant wolf,The King of the Foxes, and by his story of a big cat, The Brazilian Cat (also published 1898).